Ras Alula: Military career

 Menelik II of Shewa was crowned emperor only a few months after the battle.
-The Italian Count Pietro Antonelli, who represented his country in Ethiopia, hastened to Wuchale where he negotiated a treaty with Menelik, which gave official Ethiopia recognition to Italian possession of all of the land the Italians occupied.
+The Italian Count Pietro Antonelli, who represented his country in Ethiopia, hastened to Wuchale where he negotiated a treaty with Menelik, which gave official Ethiopian recognition to Italian possession of all of the land the Italians occupied.
 A few months later, they used this treaty to declare Eritrea their African colony.

 Following the Treaty of Wuchale, the Italians continued to extend to the west not only around Teseney and Agordat, but also around Adwa.
-Unknown to Emperor Menelik, the Italian version of the treaty had language making Ethiopia a protectorate of Italy, and the Italian actions were in preparation for its enforcement on his empire and making it a colony.
-When Emperor Menelik learned of this treachery, he renounced the treaty which led to the First Italo-Abyssinian War, and as the bitter news spreads through Ethiopia the major nobility and military figures, including Ras Alula, unanimously joined him.
+Unknown to Emperor Menelik, the Italian version of the treaty had language making Ethiopia a protectorate of Italy, and the Italian actions were in preparation for its enforcement on his empire.
+When Emperor Menelik learned of this treachery, he renounced the treaty which led to the First Italo-Abyssinian War, and the major nobility and military figures, including Ras Alula, unanimously joined him.
 The conflict culminated at the Battle of Adwa on 1 March 1896.

 In this battle, Alula was on the left side of the Ethiopian positions, on the heights of Adi Abune, supported by soldiers of Ras Makonnen, and Ras Mikael.
 The forces of Ras Sebhat of Agame and Dejazmach Hagos Tafari likewise joined Ras Alula and Ras Mengesha.

 Augustus Wylde, a contemporary of the events, described Ras Alula's invaluable contribution to this critical battle:

-The Abysssinians never expected to be attacked, and the Italian advance would have been a complete surprise, had it not been for Ras Aloula, who never believed the Italian officials, and would never trust them.
+The Abyssinians never expected to be attacked, and the Italian advance would have been a complete surprise, had it not been for Ras Aloula, who never believed the Italian officials, and would never trust them.
 Two of his spies observed the Italians leave Entiscio, and arrived by a circuitous route, and informed Ras Aloula, who was one mile to the north of Adi-Aboona, that the enemy was on the march to Adowa.
 The Ras immediately informed King Menelik and the other leaders, and the Abyssinians prepared for battle, sending out strong scouting parties in all directions in front of their positions towards Entiscio.

 Ras Alula was assigned to watch the Gasgorie Pass and block the arrival of Italian reinforcements coming from Adi Quala.
-According to Haggai Erlich, Ras Alula's had only a small force, and probably played a limited part in the actual fighting.
+According to Haggai Erlich, Ras Alula had only a small force, and probably played a limited part in the actual fighting.

 Personal life

 He had three children by his first wife Woizero B'tweta.
 However, in order to enhance his position at the Imperial court, he divorced his wife and married Woizero Amlesu Araya, daughter of Ras Araya Dimtsu, the powerful and much respected uncle of Emperor Yohannes IV.
 His second marriage was purely for political reasons, to improve his legitimacy with the local aristocracy, who did not hide their disapproval at seeing the son of a peasant reach this stature.
-According to British diplomat, Sir Gerald Herbert Portal, Ras Alula was illiterate as he could neither read nor write.
+According to British diplomat Sir Gerald Herbert Portal, Alula was illiterate, being unable to read or write.